cirias601/YouTube_Videos_Analysis/README.md

 ![](images/YouTube%20Logo.png)

 An analysis on the amount of engagement (likes, dislike, views, comment count) Youtube Trending videos get and the relationship between each of these variables.

 ## Problem Statement
-How does the amount of engagement correlate with one another.
 Can we predict the amount of likes based the on the views that a video recieves?
+And from these datas, can we predict the genre of that video?
 ## Text Findings

 ## Instructions to run your code
 ### Special libraries needed to run code:
+#### Libraries: Data Visualizations
 import pandas as pd
 import numpy as np
-import matplotlib.pyplot as plt  # Data visualization libraries import seaborn as sns
+import matplotlib.pyplot as plt
+import seaborn as sns
+#### Libraries: Linear Regression
 from sklearn.linear_model import LinearRegression
+#### Libraries: Decision Tree
 import pandas as pd
 from sklearn.tree import DecisionTreeClassifier # import decision tree classifer from sklearn.model_selection import train_test_split # import train_test_split function
-from sklearn import metrics # import scikit-learn metrics module for accuracy calculation

-from sklearn.externals.six import StringIO from IPython.display import Image from sklearn.tree import export_graphviz
+from sklearn import metrics # import scikit-learn metrics module for accuracy calculation from sklearn.externals.six import StringIO from IPython.display import Image from sklearn.tree import export_graphviz